agc93/project-sicario/docs/content/en/patches/walkthrough/template.md

 weight: 22
 ---

-If you oversimplify a UE4 cooked asset file (that's Sicario's job), they are essentially a collection of properties, some of them with their own properties and so forth.
+If you oversimplify a UE4 cooked asset file (that's {{< shortName >}}'s job), they are essentially a collection of properties, some of them with their own properties and so forth.
 The `template` value is essentially a filter to control which properties the `value` is applied to, using a set of simplistic filters.
 The syntax can seem kinda of daunting but it's not so bad once you understand how it works.

 The basic format is this: a data type at the start, then a set of filters separated by `.`s.

-When it runs a patch, Sicario will load the file using the specified type, it will run every property in the file through the chain of filters and then run the actual patch type and value on all the matching properties.
+When it runs a patch, {{< shortName >}} will load the file using the specified type, it will run every property in the file through the chain of filters and then run the actual patch type and value on all the matching properties.

 Each filter in the chain is run in order so only properties that match each step will be included in the final result.